 Sayadaw U Indaka has written several books.
-His book about the practice of lovingkindness (metta) has been translated into English and German.
+His book about the practice of loving-kindness (metta) has been translated into English and German.
 The book on the enlightenment factors is currently being translated into English and German.
-Sayadaw U Janaka was born in 1928 and is still in good health.
-He speaks English very well.
-He has been a meditation teacher since 1967.
-First in the Mahasi Center and from 1977 in his own center.
-Since 1981 he goes abroad twice yearly to teach meditation courses in various countries.

 How to get there: A taxi from the city center is about US\$ 15, from the airport about US\$ 10.
 From the city center (Sule pagoda) there are also public busses.
 From the bus stop it is only 2 minutes walk to the centre.